-The EIA cyclic AMP kit is a competitive immunoassay for the quantitative determination of cyclic AMP in biological fluids.
+The EIA Direct cyclic AMP kit is a competitive immunoassay for the quantitative determination of cyclic AMP in samples treated with 0.1 M HCI.
 The kit uses a polyclonal antibody to cAMP to bind, in a competitive manner, the cAMP in the sample or an alkaline phosphatase molecule that has cAMP covalently attached to it.
 Samples or standards, alkaline phosphatase conjugate, and antibody are simultaneously incubated at room temperature in a secondary antibody coated multiwell plate.
 The excess reagents are then washed away and substrate is added.
-After a short incubation time the enzyme reaction is stopped and the vellow color generated read on a multiwell plate reader at 405 nm.
-The intensity of the yellow color is inversely proportional to the concentration of cAMP in either the standards or the samples.
+After a short incubation time the enzyme reaction is stopped and the yellow color generated read on a multiwell plate reader at 405 nm.
+The intensity of the vellow color is inversely proportional to the concentration of cAMP in either the standards or the samples.
 The measured optical density is used to calculate the concentration of cAMP.
-For further explanation of the principles and practice of immunoassays please see the excellent books by Chard or Tijssen.1.
+For further explanation of the principles and practice of immunoassays please see the excellent books by Chard or Tijssen.^{1,2}

-The cAMP EIA may be used to assay cAMP samples from a wide range of sources.
-Samples diluted sufficiently (>1:10) can be read directly from the standard curve.
-Samples containing rabbit IgG may interfere with the assay.
+The cAMP Direct EIA may be used to assay cAMP samples that have been treated with hydrochloric acid to stop endogenous phosphodiesterase activity.
+Samples in this matrix can be read directly without evaporation or further treatment.
 Samples with very low levels of cAMP may be acetylated.
 Acetylation of the samples increases the sensitivity of the assay.